Our Lady of Zeitoun: Skeptical response

 Estimates of the number of observers of the event vary greatly.
 Thousands were said to have flocked to the Church soon after the first announced occurrences of the phenomenon.
-Christian author Francis Johnston claims the apparitions were seen by a total of millions of people.
-Primary sources used by Johnston put 250,000 as the upper limit for a single night, though the difficulty in estimating crowd size in the dark means the number of people in the crowd may have been significantly larger or smaller.
+Christian author Francis W. Johnston claims the apparitions were seen by a total of millions of people.
+While primary sources used by Johnston put 250,000 as the upper limit for a single night, though the difficulty in estimating crowd size in the dark means the number of people in the crowd may have been significantly larger or much smaller.

-The only secular, English-language account of the events was provided by Cynthia Nelson, a professor of anthropology at the American University in Cairo.
-She visited the church site on several occasions including 15 April 1968, another week later near the end of April, and on 1 June 1968.
+The only secular, and English-language account of the events was provided by Cynthia Nelson, a professor of anthropology at the American University in Cairo.
+She visited the church site on several occasions over a period of 5 months, including 15 April 1968, another week later near the end of April, and on 1 June 1968.
 Despite reports of regular appearances of the Virgin Mary, Nelson did not see anything that could be identified clearly as such.
 Instead she only saw a few "intermittent flashes of light" that she considered to be headlights, and later a glow of ambiguous shape shining through palm trees.
 "But", she admitted, "the source of the light was a mystery, for the streetlights had been disconnected all around the church for several days."
+Whenever the slightest light reflections would occur, the crowds would cheer and gasp in awe, with Nelson stating "what the eye sees is the consequence not so much of psychological processes but of intellectual, emotional and ideational concerns."

+Cynthia Nelson also documented incense being sold at the marketplace by vendors located at the site of the apparition, as a form of baraka (blessings).
+She additionally reported that the Muslims were similarly animated, claiming that the Virgin was like them being a Muslim.
+The Coptic Patriarch Pope Shenouda III was quoted by Nelson in 1972 as saying: "Our revolution has forbidden monopoly, therefore we shall not monopolize the Virgin", so the event would not cause sectarian appeals amongst the Copts and Muslims.

+Joe Nickell, an investigator of the paranormal, brought attention to the effects of crowd psychology at Zeitoun, where once word spreads, anticipation for something extraordinary to occur primes large groups of people.
+Robert Todd Carroll of The Skeptic's Dictionary points out that it was merely assumed to be Mary due to religious background of the devoted, and the lights did not speak or communicate anything directly to anyone.
+Carroll believes the faithful saw what they already wanted to see, and indicated its location in an impoverished Egyptian town.